infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/OrdersApi.md

 <a id="createordercustomfieldusingpost"></a>
 # **CreateOrderCustomFieldUsingPOST**
-> CustomFieldMetaData CreateOrderCustomFieldUsingPOST (CreateCustomFieldRequest customField)
+> CustomFieldMetaData CreateOrderCustomFieldUsingPOST (CreateCustomFieldRequest createCustomFieldRequest)

 Create an Order's Custom Field